Regiments of the Malta Garrison 5th (Northumberland Fusiliers)

 Soldiers with pneumonia were admitted into hospital predominantly from the guard room at Zabbar Gate.
 This post was very cold and damp.
 The men were all bled repeatedly with the lancet until profuse perspiration with syncope was achieved.
 One unfortunate soldier had up to 48 ounces (1440 mls) of blood extracted.
 This represented almost half his circulating blood volume, and was more than sufficient to produce the early symptoms of hypovolaemic shock.
 The procedure was repeated on him, when another 48 ounces were removed.
 A third bleeding was carried out when 30 ounces (900 mls) of blood were extracted.
 Leeches were also applied coupled with the administration of the Sulphate of Magnesia and Tartarate of Antimony followed by Calomel, James's Powder and opium aided by a blister.
 Miraculously this patient survived his treatment, but two others did not.
-Their deaths being blamed not on the doctor's interference but on their "dissipated character".
+Their deaths being blamed not on the doctor's interference but on their dissipated character.

-3 April 1835 Death of Regimental Sergeant-Major James Grant from a fractured skull.
+3 Apr 1835 Death of Regimental Sergeant-Major James Grant from a fractured skull.
 The RSM was convalescing from Rheumatism.
 He was sitting on a balustrade of a stone gallery at the Sergeant's mess house, when the balustrade gave way.
 He fell down a height of twenty five feet fracturing his skull and right ankle.
 The RSM had been with the regiment since his boyhood, and had served gallantly with the regiment in the Peninsular War without sustaining any injuries.

-5 August 1835 A sudden death occurred in a soldier while employed on fatigue duties.
+5 Aug 1835 A sudden death occurred in a soldier while employed on fatigue duties.
 The soldier was said to have been perfectly well when he, together with another 100 men, were ordered to move gun powder to the magazine at Fort San Salvatore.
 The ambient temperature was 83 F (28 C).
 The soldier dropped down suddenly and died from cerebral oedema.

 June 1835 Officer Mr L' Estrange was thrown off his horse at the main barrack gate while on his rounds as orderly officer of the day.
 L' Estrange fractured his left thigh.
 In June 1835, he was invalided to England for change of climate on the transport Maitland.